Coastal Permitting Database

 In 2010, Coastal Resources Division was awarded a federal grant from The National Oceanic and Atmospheric Administration (NOAA) for the development of a new permitting database framework using a web-based platform that is site-specific, rather than action-specific.
 This allows for staff to better track, manage, and assess cumulative environmental impacts and land use changes for coastal impacts as well as to make that information available to networked agencies and the general public via the internet.

-EPD Water Quality Certifications, Buffer Variances, and Site Visit information is not supplied by or maintained by the Coastal Resources Division.
-Contact the Environmental Protection Division, at (912) 264-7284, regarding these records.
+State Environmental Protection Division (EPD) Water Quality Certifications, Buffer Variances, and Site Visit information is not supplied by or maintained by the Coastal Resources Division.
+Contact the Environmental Protection Division at 912-264-7284 regarding these records.